Yahiya Emerick

 Yahiya Emerick is a former president of the Islamic Foundation of North America, vice-principal at an Islamic school, and a Muslim author.
 He has written several published articles and works of fiction.

 Life

-Emerick was born into an American Protestant Christian family, and converted to Islam in 1989 while a freshman at Michigan State University.
+Emerick was born into an American Protestant Christian family, and converted to Islam (Sunni) in 1989 while a freshman at Michigan State University.
 He later obtained a graduate degree in history.

 Emerick has served as a Muslim lecturer, educator, prayer leader, and author.
 He founded Amirah Publishing in 1992, in order to further his goal of publishing American-oriented literature on Islam.
 Emerick's Complete Idiot's Guide to Understanding Islam has been distributed worldwide by Alpha Books.
 From 1998 until 2008 his books were all published by Noorart Inc.